Kometa-Team/ImageMaid/README.md

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/meisnate12?color=%238a2be2&style=plastic)](https://github.com/sponsors/meisnate12)
 [![Sponsor or Donate](https://img.shields.io/badge/-Sponsor%2FDonate-blueviolet?style=plastic)](https://github.com/sponsors/meisnate12)

 Your Plex directories are growing out of control.
 You use overlays from [Plex Meta Manager](https://github.com/meisnate12/Plex-Meta-Manager) (PMM) or upload lots of custom art from [Title Card Maker](https://github.com/CollinHeist/TitleCardMaker) (TCM) that you no longer want to use or need to eliminate.
 You don't want to perform the [plex dance](https://www.plexopedia.com/plex-media-server/general/plex-dance/) if you can avoid it.
-This script will free up gigs of space....
+This script can free up gigs of space....

 As well as being able to clean the PhotoTranscoder Directory and running the Plex operations Empty Trash, Clean Bundles, and Optimize DB.